 Campuses and Clusters

 Statewide, we offer a variety of academic clusters at four University of California campuses.
 Each cluster consists of two science and/or math courses and a science communication course.
 Courses are taught by active UC faculty and researchers.
-Students participate in hands-on labs, field activities, lectures and discussions.
+Students participate in hands-on labs, field activities, lectures, and discussions.
 Students also work on a related research project.
-Cluster sizes vary but typically range from 18-24 students and the student-to-faculty ration is commonly 5:1.
+Cluster sizes vary but typically range from 20-25 students and the student-to-faculty ratio is commonly 5:1.

 UC Irvine is located in Southern California minutes from Newport Beach in Orange County, approx. 40 miles south of Los Angeles.

 UC Davis is located in Northern California, about 15 minutes west of the State Capitol, Sacramento.

 UC San Diego is located in Southern California along the Southern California Coast.